Suppression of the elastic scattering cross section for 17Ne + 208Pb system: Abstract

 \section{Abstract}

-We investigated the elastic scattering, inelastic scattering, breakup reaction, and total fusion reactions of $^{17}$Ne + $^{208}$Pb system using the optical model (OM) and a coupled channel (CC) approaches.
-The aim of this study is to elucidate the suppress of the elastic cross-section that is invisible in proton-rich nuclei such as $^{8}$B and $^{17}$F projectiles but appears in neutron-rich nuclei such as $^{11}$Li and $^{11}$Be projectiles.
-The results revealed that this suppression was caused mainly by the nuclear interaction between the projectile and target nucleus rather than the strong Coulomb interaction observed in neutron-rich nuclei and the contributions of Coulomb excitation interaction due to two low-lying E2 resonance states are relatively small.
-From the simultaneous $\chi^{2}$ analysis of the $^{17}$Ne + $^{208}$Pb system, we can infer a strong suppression effect in the elastic scattering cross-section due to the nuclear interaction between the projectile and target nucleus, rather than the Coulomb interaction as observed in neutron-rich nuclei.
-Also, the contribution of the direct reaction, comprising the inelastic scattering and breakup reaction cross-sections, accounted for almost half of the total reaction.
-Finally, we perform the CC calculation using the parameters obtained from our OM calculation but our CC calculations could not explain the $^{15}$O production cross section.
+We investigated the elastic scattering, inelastic scattering, breakup reactions, and total fusion reactions of the $^{17}$Ne + $^{208}$Pb system using the extended optical model (OM) and a coupled channel (CC) approach.
+The aim of this study is to elucidate the suppression of the elastic cross section that is invisible in proton-rich nuclei, such as $^{8}$B and $^{17}$F projectiles, but appears in neutron-rich nuclei, such as $^{11}$Li and $^{11}$Be projectiles.
+The simultaneous $\chi^{2}$ analysis of the $^{17}$Ne + $^{208}$Pb system revealed that this suppression was primarily caused by the nuclear interaction between the projectile and the target nucleus, rather than the strong Coulomb interaction observed in neutron-rich nuclei.
+Moreover, the contributions of the Coulomb excitation interaction due to the two low-lying E2 resonance states were relatively small.
+In addition, the contribution of the direct reaction, comprising the inelastic scattering and breakup reaction cross sections, accounted for almost half of the total reaction cross-section.
+Finally, we performed the CC calculation using the parameters obtained from the OM calculation; however, the present CC calculations could not properly explain the $^{15}$O production cross section.